 The Church - any congregation - and the Church as a whole is an odd mixture, a strange assortment of people.
 Some of us are in the Church out of habit and tradition, without much commitment to what it is all about - in fact, often blocking any initiatives to be relevant to the world around us.
 Others of us are there by habit and tradition because we have always tried to walk the way of Jesus in their lives.
-We were there when it was what everyone used to do; we are there when it's out of fashion.
+We were there when it was what everyone used to do; to do something about them.
+I fashion

 Then I wonder what it would have been like around Jesus in his day.
 There would probably have been a similar assortment of different people.
-Perhaps a number who presently go to church would be more comfortable with Jesus' opponents; but, all the same, you'd be in an uncomfortable crowd of people at all different stages of life's journey.
+Perhaps a number who presently go to church would be more comfortable with Jesus' opponents; but, comfortable crowd of people at all different stages of life's journey.
 It is tempting to think: wouldn't it be better if we could find a lot of people who think and behaviour more or less the way we do?
 But that is like asking Jesus to be selective about his company, a contradiction of all that he was about.